-VI.
 Boarding Schools

-Though many of our families limit their boarding school search to "local boarding schools" - schools within a 1.5 hour radius - RCDS students have attended a wide range of boarding schools up and down the East Coast, far too many to list and discuss individually.
+RCDS students have attended a wide range of boarding schools up and down the East Coast.
 We recommend that any family interested in boarding school consult the school selection criteria listed above, and begin the conversation with discussions about geographical distance and size.
-TABS (The Association of Boarding Schools) offers an excellent catalogue (including a useful map).
+TABS (The Association of Boarding Schools) offers an excellent catalog (including a useful map).
 You can request it at www.boardingschools.com.

 Many families also ask about applying to boarding schools for the sophomore year.
-This is very common - most schools increase their freshman class by close to 50% for the sophomore year.
+This is very common - most schools increase their freshman class by a third or more for the sophomore year.
 Though there are fewer spots, there are also fewer applicants, so the process as a whole does not differ very much.
 Of course, RCDS will do whatever we can to help our alumni if they decide to apply to a different school anytime during their high school career.